seth-temp/contain/README.md

 suppressed if the command exited nonzero
 [pull request #61](https://github.com/lxc/go-lxc/pull/61)

+## Retrospective
-A much easier solution to this project would have been a POSIX script that uses
+Hindsight is 20/20, so they say.i A much easier solution to this project would have been a POSIX script that utilizes:
 * chroot
 * taskset
 * ulimit